yykids/RDS/en/console-guide.md

     Even if a backup is not complete within duration, the backup is not closed.
 * Auto backups are deleted along with the original instances.

-> [참고] MySQL 5.7 이상에서는 백업 중에 인덱스를 생성하거나 다시 빌드하면 백업에 실패합니다.
+> [Note] For MySQL 5.7 or higher, creating or building an index again during backup causes failure in the backup.

 #### Manual Backups